-Fall or Spring Semester
+Fall or Spring Semester (5 Credits)

 The primary labor and employment law agencies are fully committed to providing an appropriate level of supervision, instruction and breadth of assignment.
 Students attend hearings and trials, help conduct representation elections, write draft opinions, write memos and parts of briefs or other litigation documents, research current issues, interview witnesses in preparation for trial and help with discovery and the development of relevant facts.
 In general, they are exposed to the broad range of substantive labor and employment law work done by each agency, as well as to the procedural processes developed by each agency for making decisions concerning the merit of a complaint or charge, the litigation worthiness of a particular case, and the interrelationship between field and national offices, and between agencies.

+Students earn 5 credits for a semester's work.
 Each student keeps a journal of his or her assignments over the course of the externship which is turned in at the end of the semester together with an evaluation of the placement commenting specifically on the quality and variety of assignments and on the level and quality of supervision.
 The faculty coordinator also discusses the performance of each student with the supervising attorneys at each of the agencies.
 In addition, the faculty coordinator talks to each student during the course of the semester; if there are problems with the assignments or with the supervisor (and sometimes there are), the coordinator resolves those with the agency involved.

 Criteria for Participation